rakutenanalytics/ios-rakutenanalytics/README.md

 ~~~

 #### IDFA tracking (opt-out)
-Our SDK automatically tracks the [advertising identifier (IDFA)][idfa] by default.
-Although not recommended,
-developers can still disable this by setting RSDKAnalyticsManager::shouldTrackAdvertisingIdentifier to `NO`:
+The Rakuten SDK automatically tracks the [advertising identifier (IDFA)][idfa] by default.
+It is not recommended to disable this feature, but you can still disable it by setting RSDKAnalyticsManager::shouldTrackAdvertisingIdentifier to `NO`:

     // Swift
     RSDKAnalyticsManager.shared().shouldTrackAdvertisingIdentifier = false